kamrik/IntroText/labs/lab_12_SQL_part2.md

 2. **Find Courses with Labs on Fridays:**
    - Write a query to find all courses that have a lab session scheduled on Friday.
 Include only the `course_id`, `course_name`, and `lab_time` in the result.
-   Hint: use `LIKE`
+   Hint: Use `LIKE`

 3. **Assignments due in 2025:**
    - Write a query to list all assignments with a due date in 2025.

 4. **Count Assignments by Status:**
    - Write a query to count the number of assignments for each status (e.g., "Not Started", "In Progress", "Completed").
-   Hint: `GROUP BY`
+   Hint: Use `GROUP BY`

 5. **Longest Course Name:**
    - Write a query to find the course with the longest `course_name`.
 Use the `length()` function to compare the lengths.
-   Hint: either use `ORDER BY ...
-DESC` or do it in two steps - first find the length, then the course.
+   Hint: Either use `ORDER BY ...
+DESC` or do it in two steps: first find the maximum length, then find the course with that length.

 6. **Uppercase Course Names:**
    - Write a query to return a list of all course names in uppercase.

 7. **Assignments Due in September:**
    - Write a query to list the titles of all assignments that are due in September, regardless of year.
-Use the `LIKE` operator to filter `due_date`.
+Use the `LIKE` operator to filter by `due_date`.

 8. **Assignments with Missing Due Dates:**
    - Write a query to find all assignments where the `due_date` is missing.
-Note, there might be no assignments with NULL due_dates initially, but one was added if you ran the INSERT statement in the examples above.
+Note: There might be no assignments with NULL due_dates initially, but one was added if you ran the INSERT statement in the examples above.
    Hint: `due_date IS NULL`